FPirazz/asmd23-public-models/README.md

 * For the first query, the result (probability) was of **0.31814921752052894**;
 * Meanwhile for the second, the result (probability) was of **0.6417386441223224**.

+## Task 2: PRISM-VS-SCALA

+* Take the communication channel example, and perform comparison of results between PRISM and our Scala approach
+* Write Scala support for performing additional experiments and comparisons (e.g., G formulas, steady-state computations)

+## Work Done:

+Both versions of the Communication Channel model, work correctly and give out the expected results, obviously the Scala one was already implemented in the given Lab, meanwhile the PRISM one was tested through the material given and/or the slides seen during class.
+I've found the PRISM one all in all to be faster to execute and implement, given obviously the nature of the application, especially considering that we can use different "engines" as stated in the previous task, to change the way experiments/calculations/verifications are done.